 - Lay each potato down flat.
-If your potatoes are rolling around, slice a small layer off the bottom so that it can sit flat (optional).
+If your potatoes are rolling around, you can slice a small layer off the bottom so that it can sit flat (optional).

-- Using a sharp knife, cut crosswire slices into the potato, spaced about ⅛-inch to ¼-inch apart.
-Do not slice all the way through.
-Make sure to leave about ¼-inch of the potato in tact from the bottom.
-Repeat with all potatoes.
+- Using a sharp knife, cut crosswire slices into the potato, spaced about 1/8-inch to 1/4-inch apart.
+Do not slice all the way through — make sure to leave about 1/4-inch of the potato in tact from the bottom.
+Repeat with remaining potatoes.

-- Brush the potatoes with half of the garlic herb butter.
-Place potatoes on a lined baking sheet and bake for 25 minutes.
+- Place potatoes on the lined baking sheet.
+Brush the potatoes with half of the garlic herb butter, and bake for 25 minutes.

-- Take potatoes out of the oven and separate the slices slightly using a butter knife.
-Brush on more garlic herb butter (you may need to reheat if it has hardened), making sure you get it in between each slice.
+- Take the potatoes out of the oven and gently separate the slices slightly using a butter knife.
+Brush on more garlic herb butter, making sure you get it in between each slice.
+You may need to reheat the butter first if it has hardened too much.
 Season with salt and pepper.

-- Serve immediately, top with fresh herbs and parmesan cheese (optional).
-You can also pop the potatoes back in the oven for a few minutes to lightly melt the cheese.
+- Top with fresh herbs and parmesan cheese (optional), and serve immediately.
+You can also pop the potatoes back in the oven for a few minutes to lightly melt the Parmesan cheese, if desired.